galaktor/raph.es/content/blog/alcohol.md

 Society respects the recovering alcoholic, who has ventured so far into boozeland.
 Like they crossed some bizarre finish line.
 Mission accomplished.
 It's a way of proving one's ability to hold even more alcohol than the other guy.
 An impressive achievement, apparently.
 Just listen to friends and family credit each other for how much they were able to drink at that wedding last weekend.
 For being so hung over.

-To clarify my reasoning, I thought I'd write a little list of pros and cons to help explain my decision.
+To clarify my reasoning, I thought I'd write a little list of pros and cons.

 ## Why drinking alcohol sucks
 	- costs a lot of money